vBoBv/MSA-Phase1-FullStackProject/README.md

 ## Continuous Integration and Continuous Deployment

 ![ciAndCd](devOpsImgs/ciAndCd.PNG)
-The lastest artifact that is published by the pipeline will be used to delpoy our web app to the Azure App Service.
+The latest artifact that is published by the pipeline will be used to deploy the web app to the Azure App Service.
 This can be done by enabling the continuous deployment feature.
 Note that, this CD feature is only enabled for the master branch.
 Any other commits that are being pushed to GitHub will only trigger the pipeline to create an artifact, however it will not deploy the app to the Azure App Service except commits that are being pushed to the master branch.

 ## Microsoft Learn Module